opendatacube/datacube-core/docs/ops/config.rst

 Types of Indexes
 ================

-It is possible to implement custom index driver and hook it into the datacube via plugin mechanism.
-This is an experimental feature that was used to investigate ``S3 AIO`` format.
+It is possible to implement a custom index driver and hook it into the datacube via the plugin mechanism.
+This is an experimental feature that was used to investigate the ``S3 AIO`` format.
 The index driver interface however is not well defined and it is unrealistic to implement a completely new backend.
-One could however extend existing PostgreSQL backend, and this was the strategy used by ``S3 AIO`` driver before it got decommissioned.
+One could however extend the existing PostgreSQL backend, and this was the strategy used by the ``S3 AIO`` driver before it got decommissioned.

 The type of index driver to use is defined by the ``index_driver`` option in each section of the user config file.